ansible/ansible/docs/docsite/rst/windows_setup.rst

 WinRM Service Options
 ---------------------
-The WinRM service component is what governs the rules around the WinRM service such as the authentication options supported,
+The WinRM service component is what governs the rules around the WinRM service such as the authentication options supported, memory settings, etc.

 To get an output of the service configurations currently set, run the following::